Raymond James Financial Inc. (RJF) Shares Down Despite Recent Market Volatility

 Credit Suisse gave a rating of “Neutral” to RJF, setting the target price at $120 in the report published on October 19th of the previous year.

-During the last 5 trading sessions, RJF rose by +0.96%, which changed the moving average for the period of 200-days by +7.89% in comparison to the 20-day moving average, which settled at $94.87.
-In addition, Raymond James Financial Inc. saw -13.72% in overturn over a single year, with a tendency to cut further losses.
+During the last 5 trading sessions, RJF fell by -1.72%, which changed the moving average for the period of 200-days by +4.24% in comparison to the 20-day moving average, which settled at $92.62.
+In addition, Raymond James Financial Inc. saw -15.62% in overturn over a single year, with a tendency to cut further losses.

 Insider Trading